My chatbot moonlights as Rajinikanth (I did not authorize this)

 This is the genuinely interesting part, and it's not "the model is dumb."
 My system prompt already refused off-topic requests — jokes, poems, roleplay.
 So why did this one get through?

 Because the request had a trapdoor: the subject was on-topic.
-The bot's job is to talk about *me*.
-The request was about *me*.
-So the model reasoned its way to a wrong conclusion — "this is about Nirmit, therefore it's on-topic" — and never noticed that the how (perform a celebrity impression) was the actual problem, not the what.
+The bot's job is to talk about me.
+The request was about me.
+So the model lawyered its way to a wrong conclusion — "this is about Nirmit, therefore it's on-topic" — with the serene confidence of someone who read exactly half the rulebook and called it a day.
+It never noticed that the how (perform a celebrity impression) was the actual problem, not the what.

 I could see this clearly because I had three real traces sitting next to each other in the dashboard.
 Same family of attack, three different outcomes — and the contrast handed me the rule.